inter0hm/Gunz1.5/README.md

 # prolib's Gunz1.5
 This source is made by Jetman, but the state it got released in isnt the greatest.
-So, since I'm very nice, here is a better "Jetman Source".
+So, since I'm very nice, here is a more vulnerables source than previous "Jetman Source".

 Compile this in Release Win32.